nf-core/pathogensurveillance/docs/output.md

 </details>

-Reads are aligned to references as part of the variant calling process used to compare samples with high resolution.
+Reads are aligned to references with [bwa mem](https://github.com/lh3/bwa?tab=readme-ov-file) as part of the variant calling process used to compare samples with high resolution.
 These read alignments are then filtered for quality and reformatted before being used to call variants.

 ### Prokaryotic gene annotations (`Bakta`)